urnest/urnest/omnicxy/README.txt

   which case be specified when invoking omniidl.
 More on this in
   5. Exceptions.

+  object reference, ie reference to interface T, maps to a cxy::IOR<T>, which can be passed to cxy::cref<T> constructor

+  typedef of basic type maps to a unique C++ type, such that for example typedef short X; and typedef short Y result in distinct types X and Y.

+  typedef of struct, sequence, enum, union maps to C++ typedef

 4. Parameters and Results

   "in" params are always passed as const&.